 The City of Wilsonville uses the Low Impact Pesticide List provided by Oregon State University for use in the Oregon School IPM program, which includes synthetic and organic options.
 The list is updated annually and is vetted based on USEPA cancer data and only allows low or very low toxicity products with the signal word of CAUTION.

-The City monitors which practices are used to control pests, including the area treated.
-The 2020 report illustrates the City's reliance on cultural or mechanical controls in favor of chemical practices.
+The City monitors which practices are used to control pests, including the acreage treated.
+This report illustrates the City's reliance on cultural or mechanical practices in favor of chemical practices.